hashicorp/vault/.circleci/README.md

 This naming convention is unfortunate as it breaks autocompletion in bash, but there we go.

-## Rationale

-The rationale for this is that our on-prem CircleCI instances currently do not support 2.1 syntax, however our configurations are of such a size that being able to split them amongst separate files makes them easier to manage.
-You can split 2.0 files across multiple files, however that breaks code reuse via YAML references (see below), and thus we would end up with a lot of code duplication, which is probably even worse than having to edit very large YAML files.

-So, the desire to split up the config leads to us having to use 2.1 syntax for code reuse, which leads to this workflow.

 ### Why not just use YAML references?

 YAML references only work within a single file,